centau/vide/docs/tut/crash-course/3-components.md

 values.
 This saves having to create and set every property each time.
 Also, when updating the button component in future, any changes to the button file will be seen anywhere the button is used in your app.

-The `mount()` function is used to set up Vide's reactivity system when creating your UI.
-It only needs to be called once at the top-level with the function that puts together your entire app.
-It also parents the returned instance to another a target instance for you.